tohnperfect/HILC_demo/README.md

 5. run `python transcribe_basicaction.py --p=PATH\TO\SAVE\FILE` to transcibe the log-file to a sequence of basic actions. <br/>
 This script needs to load pre-trained model and pairwise potential files to do basic action classification.
 The pre-trained models and pairwise potential can be download from [here](https://drive.google.com/drive/folders/0BxWU2fKZbtBYUFdPWk0xSFFvTFU?usp=sharing).

+6. (Teaching phase) run `python gen_script_detectors.py --p=PATH\TO\SAVE\FILE` the script will train a detector for each basic action.
+After the detector is trained, the script will test the detector and ask for clarification if needed.
+In this step, the script needs to load the pre-scripted the questions file `pygame_question_genscript.txt`, which can be download from [here](https://drive.google.com/drive/folders/0BxWU2fKZbtBYUFdPWk0xSFFvTFU?usp=sharing).

 ## Reference
 If you use codes in this Repo, please cite our paper, Bibtex entry: